 Spotoption Exchange was fined €10,000, while BDSwiss was fined €5,000 with the CySEC announcement not providing any details about the reasoning behind the move.

-The Executive Director of SpotOption Exchange Nir Menashe commented on the matter: “The fine refers to a temporary malfunction of the pricing engine of a newly introduced product in May 2014.
+A spokesperson of SpotOption Exchange, said: “The fine refers to a temporary malfunction of the pricing engine of a newly introduced product in May 2014.
 The company took all necessary actions to rectify the price engine malfunction and to prevent such events from recurring in the future.”

-“The CySEC noted positively in its decision the control measures adopted by the company to prevent the recurrence of such events and the fact that the company had never previously been fined,” he elaborated.
+“The CySEC noted positively in its decision the control measures adopted by the company to prevent the recurrence of such events and the fact that the company had never previously been fined,” the spokesperson elaborated.

 A BDSwiss spokesperson has responded, saying that the reasoning behind the CySEC fine was related to a technical difficulty with one of the firm’s platform providers which affected the execution rates with one of the firm’s clients.